prasadtalasila/TransportScheduler/INSTALL.md

 cd ../lib/erlang/
 cat releases/19/OTP_VERSION
 ```
-Check for OTP 19.0
+Check for OTP 19.0.

-Once you have Elixir installed, you can check its version by running
+Once you have Elixir installed, you can check its version by running:
 ```bash
 elixir --version.
 ```
-Check for Elixir above 1.3
+Check for Elixir above 1.3.

 If you can’t install Erlang or Elixir as mentioned above or if your package manager is outdated, use `asdf` to install and manage different Elixir and Erlang versions or the Precompiled packages available.